 Climbing in (Northern) Netherlands

 Even if you are from the north, you can fill up your calves and practise descending with confidence.
 For example, I went for a day to the Col du VAM, a climb on a former waste dump near Hoogeveen.
+This has also recently been upgraded with 'the roof of Drenthe' there.
 In the Achterhoek you can go wild in Montferland.
 In this area located between Doetinchem and the German border, you will find several hills between 67 and 92 metres above sea level.
 A well-known spot in the middle of the country is the Amerongse Berg.
 Professional cyclists competing in the Vuelta in mid-August could even grab a mountain jersey on this 69-metre-high hill.

 How do I get strong enough to cycle in the mountains?

-Besides cycling, there are of course other ways to prepare for cycling in the mountains.
-In the weeks leading up to my trip to Molveno, for example, I started running more.
+Besides cycling, there are other ways to prepare for cycling in the mountains.
+For example, in the weeks leading up to my trip to Molveno, I started running more.
 That way, my fitness would improve quickly without spending hours training.
-During the year I already ran more often, now I tried to run at least once or twice a week and built up the number of kilometres from 7 to 11.
+During the year I already run more often, now I try to run at least once or twice a week and build up the number of kilometres from 7 to 11.
 Have you never run before?
-Then don't imitate this, but start slowly to avoid injuries.
+Then start slowly to avoid injuries, there are many running beginner's schedule to be found.

 Strength training and more

-To get strong legs, I did strength training once a week.
-My workouts included leg press, calf raises, lunges and the crab walk.
-You can additionally take spinning classes, but I am less of a fan of those myself.
+To get strong legs, I do strength training once a week.
+My workouts include leg press, calf raises, lunges and the crab walk.
+You can also take spinning classes in addition, but I am less of a fan of those myself.
 Another way to get fit is to challenge yourself on the bike by cycling with people who are faster than you.
-For instance, I regularly got on my bike with men.
+For instance, I regularly go cycling with the men.

 When should I start training when cycling in the mountains?